Splitting theorem: Cheeger and Gromoll's Riemannian splitting theorem

-In 1971, Jeff Cheeger and Detlef Gromoll proved that, if a geodesically complete and connected Riemannian manifold of nonnegative Ricci curvature contains any geodesic line, then it must split isometrically as the product of a complete Riemannian manifold with ℝ. The proof was later simplified by Jost Eschenburg and Ernst Heintze.
+In 1971, Jeff Cheeger and Detlef Gromoll proved that if a geodesically complete and connected Riemannian manifold of nonnegative Ricci curvature contains any geodesic line, then it must split isometrically as the product of a complete Riemannian manifold with ℝ. The proof was later simplified by Jost Eschenburg and Ernst Heintze.
 In 1936, Stefan Cohn-Vossen had originally formulated and proved the theorem in the case of two-dimensional manifolds, and Victor Toponogov had extended Cohn-Vossen's work to higher dimensions, under the special condition of nonnegative sectional curvature.

 The proof can be summarized as follows.
 The condition of a geodesic line allows for two Busemann functions to be defined.
-These can be thought of as a normalized Riemannian distance function to the two endpoints of the line.
+These can be considered a normalized Riemannian distance function to the two endpoints of the line.
 From the fundamental Laplacian comparison theorem proved earlier by Eugenio Calabi, these functions are both superharmonic under the Ricci curvature assumption.
 Either of these functions could be negative at some points, but the triangle inequality implies that their sum is nonnegative.
 The strong maximum principle implies that the sum is identically zero and hence that each Busemann function is in fact (weakly) a harmonic function.
 Weyl's lemma implies the infinite differentiability of the Busemann functions.
 Then, the proof can be finished by using Bochner's formula to construct parallel vector fields, setting up the de Rham decomposition theorem.
 Alternatively, the theory of Riemannian submersions may be invoked.

 As a consequence of their splitting theorem, Cheeger and Gromoll were able to prove that the universal cover of any closed manifold of nonnegative Ricci curvature must split isometrically as the product of a closed manifold with a Euclidean space.
 If the universal cover is topologically contractible, then it follows that all metrics involved must be flat.